Hearing Evaluation

 Auditory Processing Disorder Assessments

-Auditory Processing Disorder assessments are available for children (seven years or older) and adults who may have an impaired ability to attend, discriminate, recognize or comprehend auditory information.
-Audiology-based assessments are combined with language assessments to gain a complete picture of auditory processing as part of our Language, Listening and Learning Program.
+Auditory Processing Disorder (APD) assessments are available for children (7 years or older) and adults who may have difficulty attending to, discriminating, recognizing, or comprehending auditory information.
+Audiology-based assessments are combined with language assessments to provide a comprehensive picture of auditory processing as part of our Language, Listening, and Learning Program.

 Electrophysiological Assessments